HackBerkeley/Growler/README.md

     pip3 install flask

 - If you get the error `'pip3' is not recognized as an internal or external command` blah blah blah, you're probably using Windows.
 You will need to set your PATH variable so that Windows can locate pip3.
 You will need to add `C:\<Your Python installation directory here>\Scripts\` to your PATH variable.
-Ask Google or your neighbor if you're unsure of how to do this, or ask a H@B officer if you're really stuck.
+Ask Google, or your neighbor if you're unsure of how to do this, or ask a mentor if you're really stuck.

 # Step 3: Get coding